 Memory Care Costs in Newport News, VA

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
-The price of memory care in Newport News ranges from $3,400 to $6,570 a month.
+The price of memory care in Newport News ranges from $ to $ per month, with an average cost of $.

 Facts about Newport News

 The official website for the city of Newport News is http://www.nnva.gov.

 Newport News is represented by Mayor McKinley L. Price.